 Why should I track productivity today?

-With today’s rising material expenses, supply chain delays, and talent shortages, many construction executives wonder if they even have the time to worry about tracking productivity.
+With today’s rising material expenses, supply chain delays, and talent shortages, many construction executives wonder if they even have the time to worry about tracking construction productivity.
 However, understanding the way you work is integral to profitability, especially in our current work environment.

 Tracking productivity sets your company up for success, because having an accurate assessment of your capabilities helps you plan effective budgets and schedules.
 It’s more important than ever to use your resources efficiently and accurately gauge how many workers you need on each and every jobsite.